 If you are a New Jersey resident, currently in your junior year of high school, and love engineering/computers/math/science, you should consider applying to the Governor's School of Engineering and Technology.
 Please look through the description of the academic program and research projects on this site before you apply and see if the program sounds like something you'd love to do.
 If so, we hope you'll consider applying!

-The application for our Summer 2019 Governor's School of Engineering and Technology program will be available by the end of November 2019.
-Note that your application must be submitted to Rutgers by January 10, 2019.
+The application for our Summer 2020 Governor's School of Engineering and Technology program is now available.
+Note that your application must be submitted to Rutgers by January 9, 2020.
 Click Here to view the application instructions.

 Each high school is allowed one nominee for every 325 juniors, as follows: